SEC4SR/SEC4SR/README.md

 Multiple speaker models for CSI-E and OSI tasks are stored as `speaker_model_iv_plda` and `speaker_model_xv_plda` inside `./model_file`.
 Single speaker models for SV task are  stored as `speaker_model_iv_plda_{ID}` and `speaker_model_xv_plda_{ID}` inside `./model_file`.
 - Run `python set_threshold.py iv_plda` and
-`python set_threshold.py xv_plda` to set the threshold of SV/OSI tasks (also test the EER and accuracy of CSI-E task).
+`python set_threshold.py xv_plda` to set the threshold of SV/OSI tasks (also test the EER of SV/OSI tasks and the accuracy of CSI-E task).

 ### 1.3.2 Natural Training (CSI-NE task)
 - Sole natural training: